Vladlgv/TCI_G3/README.md

 * **Tran Nguyen** - *GameRule class, GameMachine, CardID*
 * **Yang Diqin** - *BetID class, BettingRound class, Cashier class*

 See also the list of [contributors](https://github.com/Vladlgv/TCI_G3/contributors) who participated in this project.
+The name of Tran Nguyen is not mentioned, because when Nguyen works only on his branch dev_win, and then he had merged Vlad's branch dev_vlad to his branch before Vlad and Diqin continued to use his branch merged with Diqin's branch before putting everything to the main branch.

 ## License